 A lack of recalibration can lead to skewed readings.

-Since sensor drift can impact any consumer-grade carbon dioxide monitor, it’s important to have a way to counter this passive drift.
-The best way to do this is to manually recalibrate your device from time to time.
+Because sensor drift can affect any consumer-grade carbon dioxide monitor, it’s important to have a way to correct it.
+The most effective method is to recalibrate your device occasionally.
+Regular manual calibration helps maintain the accuracy of the readings and ensures that your monitor continues to provide reliable data over time.

 Dual-beam NDIR.
 Image source.